36ACT/36ACT.github.io/projects/index.md

 ---
 layout: project
-title: All Projects
+title: Questions
-excerpt: "A List of Projects"
+excerpt: "A List of ACT Questions and Solutions"
 comments: false
 ---